zain-the-npc/Internship/README.md

 ## Day 06
 I learned how to use Boolean logic and comparison operators along with if, elif, and else statements to control program flow.
 -> In today’s task, I created a conditional grading system that takes a numeric score, validates it, and then maps it to a letter grade using conditionals.
 I also added a second function that prints a formatted grade summary using named parameters like "Student Zara scored 87.5 → Grade: A-".

+## Day 07
+I learned how to work with for loops, while loops, and nested loops, and how to use the enumerate() function to track index values.
+-> In today’s task, I created a smart list analyzer program that manually sorted a list of numbers without using any built-in functions.
+I used loops to calculate the sum, average, minimum, and maximum of the list, returned the results in a dictionary, and printed them using a second function with a loop and enumerate().
+I also handled user input and added input validation.